Killing animals and humans

 Product ‘safety’ tests:

 Animals are damaged and killed to test the safety of new agricultural and industrial chemicals, food additives and household cleaning products.
 They are force-fed substances, they have chemicals rubbed into their skin or dripped into their eyes and they are made to inhale smoke or toxic fumes to see how poisonous they are.
 Thankfully, testing cosmetic products and ingredients on animals within the European Union is now banned.
-Other countries still test cosmetics on animals, but as of March 11th 2013, no new cosmetic products that have ingredients which have been tested on animals may be sold within the EU.
+Other countries still test cosmetics on animals, but as from March 11th 2013, no new cosmetic products that have ingredients which have been tested on animals have been allowed to be sold within the EU.

 New drugs and surgical techniques intended for people are first tested on animals.
 Animals are surgically damaged, given cancer, infected with viruses, brain damaged and injured in other ways in an attempt to recreate human diseases.
 In arthritis research, animals are injected in their joints (with collagen or various other substances) to produce the painful swellings and destruction of cartilage and bone that is characteristic of the disease.
 Animals are also fed addictive substances in order to study dependency.